Evan Mobley: Knee surgery and return (2023–2024)

+First DPOY, All-Star and All-NBA Honors (2024–2025)

+On December 7, 2024, Mobley scored a career-high 41 points, along with 10 rebounds and three blocks on 16-of-23 shooting from the field and a career-high 6-of-8 shooting from the three-point line in a 116–102 win over the Charlotte Hornets.
+He became the second NBA player under the age of 25 (after Kevin Durant) to record 40-plus points, 10-plus rebounds, 3-plus blocks and 5-plus three-pointers made in a game.

+On January 30, 2025, Mobley was named as reserve for the 2025 NBA All-Star Game, his first selection.
+On April 24, Mobley was named NBA Defensive Player of the Year for the 2024–25 season, becoming the first player in franchise history to win the award.
+It was reported that due to winning Defensive Player of the Year, Mobley would receive an extra $45 million in his contract, with his share of the salary cap being bumped from 25% to 30%.
+On May 23, Mobley was named to the All-NBA Second Team, marking his first career All-NBA selection.

 National team career

 Mobley played for the United States at the 2018 FIBA Under-17 World Cup in Argentina.
 In seven games, he averaged 9.3 points, 5.6 rebounds and 2.6 assists per game, helping his team win the gold medal.
 Mobley joined the United States for the 2019 FIBA Under-19 World Cup in Heraklion, Greece, but he was limited to playing two games and a total of seven minutes in the tournament due to back spasms.
 His team won the gold medal despite his absence.